-Six Immersive Experiences For More Joy
+These Six Daily Immersive Experiences Lead to More Joy

 Turns out, the secret to long-lasting happiness isn’t about chasing the next big thrill.

-According to new research from Claremont Graduate University, people experience the most sustained positive emotions not through distraction or entertainment, but through deep engagement in purposeful activities.
+According to research from Claremont Graduate University, people experience the most sustained positive emotions not through distraction or entertainment, but through deep engagement in small, meaningful moments, especially with other people.
 The magic number?
 Six immersive experiences a day.
-Not six marathons or six breakthroughs—just six moments where you’re truly present, activated, and connected to something that matters.
+Not six marathons or six breakthroughs, just six moments where you’re truly present, activated, and connected to something that matters.

 What Counts as Immersive?

 Immersive doesn’t have to mean epic.
 You don’t need to climb a mountain or spend a week in a silent retreat to feel lit up.
-The study, led by neuroscientist Paul Zak, found that the most powerful mood-boosting experiences were the simplest ones—especially when they included a social or purpose-driven element.
+The study, led by neuroscientist Paul Zak, found that the most powerful mood-boosting experiences were the simplest ones, especially when they included a social or purpose-driven element.

 The top happiness-inducing activities included: